Vienna Central Cemetery: History and description

-The cemetery spans 2.5 sqkm with 330,000 interments and up to 25 burials daily.
-It is also the second largest cemetery, after the 4 sqkm of Hamburg's Ohlsdorf Cemetery, which is the largest in Europe by number of interments and area.
+The cemetery spans 2.5 sqkm with 330,000 gravesites containing around 3 million deceased, and up to 25 burials daily.
+It is also the second largest cemetery, after the 4 sqkm of Hamburg's Ohlsdorf Cemetery, which is the largest in Europe by land area.

-A Viennese joke has it that the Central Cemetery is "half the size of Zurich, but twice as much fun", (Halb so groß wie Zürich – aber doppelt so lustig ist der Wiener Zentralfriedhof!).
+A Viennese joke has it that the Central Cemetery is "half the size of Zürich, but twice as much fun", (Halb so groß wie Zürich – aber doppelt so lustig ist der Wiener Zentralfriedhof!).

 Opposite the cemetery's main gate, across Simmeringer Hauptstrasse, is the Feuerhalle Simmering, Vienna's first crematorium, which was built by Clemens Holzmeister in 1922 in the style of an oriental fortress.

 St. Charles Borromeo Cemetery Church is the central church of the cemetery.
 It used to be called Dr. Karl-Lueger-Gedächtniskirche (Karl Lueger Memorial Church) because of the crypt of the former mayor of Vienna below the high altar.
 This church in Art Nouveau style was built in 1908–1910 by Max Hegele.
 The crypt of Austrian presidents is situated in front of the church.
 The burial vault is located beneath the sarcophagus, with stairs leading down to a circular room whose walls are lined with niches where urns or coffins can be interred.

+On 1 November 2023, unidentified vandals set a fire and sprayed swastikas on external walls overnight in the cemetery's Jewish section.
+The entrance lobby to a ceremonial hall was burned for the first time since the 1938 Kristallnacht pogrom by the Nazis, but there were no injuries.
+The attack was condemned by Austrian Chancellor Karl Nehammer.